-On Thursday night, May 5, 2016, Holly came home from work, spoke to her husband and her best friend, Jill Gustafson.
+On Thursday night, May 5, 2016, Holly came home from work and spoke to her husband and best friend Jill Gustafson.
 Jill said that although Holly seemed stressed about the move, she was still her cheerful self.
-She was last heard from at 9:20 p.m.
+She was last heard from at 9:20 pm.
 According to Jeff, their conversation was cheerful and nothing seemed amiss, as they had planned for Jeff to come into town the following day for a farewell party the TAC had planned for her.

 The next morning on May 6, Holly was scheduled to meet a close friend, Cynthia Arvidson, to go on their daily morning walk with Holly’s dog Rosie.
 The two had walked together every morning for 8 years.
 However, Holly failed to show up that morning.
 Concerned about her whereabouts, Cynthia, who had keys to Holly’s house as she often house sat for her when she was away, went to Holly’s house.
 Inside the house, Cynthia found Holly’s purse and cell phone in the kitchen and Rosie sitting inside waiting to be walked.
 The only thing that was missing from the house was Holly’s car.

 Later that day, her blue Ford Escape was found parked at the Rio Grande Gorge Bridge parking lot, which was 10 miles west of Taos and spanned the entire Taos Gorge.
 Her keys were still in the car’s cup holder and a vendor at the bridge said that the car was already there when she arrived at 6:15 am.